Auditing Acadia University Courses

 When should I apply to audit a course?

 We begin accepting applications to audit about 6 weeks prior to the start of classes.
-The first day of classes for the winter term is January 12.
 To view the courses available for ALL auditing in the winter 2026 term, please click here.

 How do I register?